tecladocode/web-dev-bootcamp/curriculum/section06/lectures/02_render_template_to_send_longer_strings/README.md

 Any kind of file can be served as static content as long as it does not change in response to a user’s actions or inputs.
 This includes images, JavaScript files, HTML files, CSS files, videos, Flash files etc.

-## Render HTML String
+## Render HTML Strings

-From the previous lesson, you probably recall that you can send HTML string to your browser in the following manner:
+From the previous lesson, you probably recall that you can send HTML strings to your browser in the following manner:

 ```python
 # app.py